top of page

 Some will have very mild symptoms for a few years while others deal with more severe or lingering impacts.

-The type and mix of symptoms also differs.
+The type and mix of symptoms also differ.

 So keeping perspective through ongoing self-care and social support makes a big difference in managing changes.